 Goals and Milestones for Google Reviews

-Marketing and customer survey data suggests that listings without reviews are at a serious disadvantage in the eyes of consumers compared to businesses that have many.
+Marketing and customer survey data suggest that listings without reviews are at a serious disadvantage in the eyes of consumers compared to businesses that have many.
 It’s hard to have too many reviews, provided they are relatively positive, but you should try to set a goal to get at least 30 to 50 unique reviews as a starting point.
 It also helps if these reviews are current, as users see year-old comments as less useful than those from last week.

 As you likely already know, the quantity of reviews is only part of the equation.
 Quality ratings, which are typically 4 stars or better, are incredibly important and influential in determining how users perceive you.
-However, it’s important to note that a perfect 5-star rating can actually work against you since it strikes users as unrealistic.
+However, it’s important to note that a perfect 5-star rating can work against you since it strikes users as unrealistic.
 The ideal rating to aim for is between 4.0 and 4.6 stars.

-Your Google Reviews listing may not be the only place that customers go to evaluate your reputation, but it’s usually one of the first places they will check.
+Your Google Reviews listing may not be the only place customers go to evaluate your reputation, but it’s usually one of the first places they will check.
 This makes it a centerpiece for your digital presence.
 Considerate and helpful responses to reviews, both positive and negative, help viewers form an idea of how much you care about their satisfaction and how engaged you are with your customers.

 By providing a strong first impression, you can easily increase your organic traffic and improve the chances of them converting into a new customer.
 It’s a quick and free way to drive users to your site and enter them into the conversion funnel so you can keep them moving down the pipeline.

-Make Reviews Part of your Online Marketing Strategy
+Make Reviews Part of Your Online Marketing Strategy